Makandiwa ‘prophesied’ Mugabe downfall - NewsDay Zimbabwe

 “It’s something that needs to be looked into.
 It will double that; what will follow will double that.
 The one which comes after the first march, are you in charge of it; are you in control, have you permitted it?
 No no no!

-“If I were you I would look at it and rethink,rethink, whether the march should go ahead or not.”
+“If I were you I would look at it and rethink, whether the march should go ahead or not.”